When Is the Best Time To Put Out Your Hummingbird Feeder

 Help Track Sightings

-To make hummingbird nectar, mix one cup boiled water with a 1/4-cup refined sugar.
+To make hummingbird nectar, mix one cup boiled water with a 1/4-cup refined sugar, and avoid common hummingbird nectar mistakes such as adding food dye.
 You can use a classic hummingbird feeder, try a more vintage feeder or dress up your yard with hand-blown glass feeders.
-Avoid these common hummingbird nectar mistakes.